ims-systems-00/ims-kb/docs/intro.md

 Let’s configure your iMS Systems.

-Information about specific modules and how to use them can be found in their relevant pages on the sidebar within this Knowledge Base.
+Information about specific modules and how to use them can be found on their relevant pages on the sidebar within this Knowledge Base.

-It is reccomended to read through this page first before moving on, as you will be unable to utilise the system properly without following these steps first.
+It is recommended to read through this page first before moving on, as you will be unable to utilise the system properly without following these steps first.

 **Please Note: This page is mainly for Super Admins.
 If you are not a Super Admin, you will not have the ability to follow all of these steps below, however some of these are possible if you are a Head of Service.**